wouters-frederik/opening_hours_api/README.md

 * timestamp: the timestamp to check if channels are opened (defaults to NOW)

 #### GET /api/v1/open
-Retrieves the open channels for all entities grouped per organisation
+Retrieves the open channels for all entities grouped per entity

 url parameters
 * timestamp: the timestamp to check if channels are opened (defaults to NOW)